SilkRose/Pony/stories/scrap-story/scrap-story.md

 Continuing on her way, she passed eight more houses before she saw anything more of interest.
 She stopped to investigate an object next to the trash.
 Levitating it in her magic, she realized it was plastic junk and placed it back down before trotting away.

 Two houses from that, she found a golf club bag with many of the clubs still inside.
 She inspected the bag, finding it to be in bad shape.
 The clubs, however, were metal and could be scrapped.
-She placed the bag and clubs in her wagon, laying them down on top of the metal chairs. ["AND CLUBS" COULD WELL BE OMITTED, AS THEIR PRESENCE IN THE BAG WOULD BE AMPLY IMPLIED.]
+She placed them in her wagon, laying them down on top of the metal chairs.

 She made it all the way to the last house without finding anything else.
 But at that house, a pony stopped her.

 He was a white earth pony stallion and he asked, "Hello, miss.
 Do you take scrap metal?"
-[LEGAL TO RETAIN THE COMMA; HERE, THE CLAUSES ARE SHORT, CLOSELY RELATED, AND CONNECTED BY A COORDINATING CONJUNCTION, SO IT IS LIKELY LEGAL TO OMIT IT AS WELL, WHICH I HAVE DONE.]

 Oxide nodded.
 "Yes, what do you have?"